We have three area housing management offices dealing with council tenancy issues, such as:

 Return the completed mandate to Communities Finance, Epping Forest District Council, Civic Offices, Epping, Essex CM16 4BZ.

-The Government has published a Universal Credit & You informative guide to assist you with any questions you may have.
-For more information on the topics covered in this guide please visit www.gov.uk/universal-credit.
+The Government has published an informative guide to assist you with any questions you may have about Universal Credit.
+Please visit www.gov.uk/universal-credit.
 They have also produced a short film about Universal Credit - how it works and what it means for you.
 EFDC has also published information about Universal Credit within the Benefits section.

 When a tenant dies there may be another member of the family with the right to take over the tenancy.
 This is called ‘succession’ and involves the husband, wife, civil partner, common law partner or a close relative of the deceased.